Moving to Ireland from the USA 2026: Visa, Cost & Reality

 Irish taxes

-You’ll pay Irish taxes on Irish income:
+You’ll pay Irish taxes on Irish income (see Revenue.ie):

-- Universal Social Charge (USC): 0.5-8%
+- Universal Social Charge (USC): banded 0.5% / 2% / 3% / 8%

-- Tax credits reduce liability
+- Tax credits reduce liability — most workers take roughly 25–45% combined effective rate

-Take-home pay examples:
+Take-home pay examples (single, 2026):

-- €50,000 gross = €37,800 net (~76%)
+- €50,000 gross → ~€35,700 net (~71%)

-- €70,000 gross = €49,000 net (~70%)
+- €70,000 gross → ~€43,200 net (~62%)

-US tax obligations (IMPORTANT!)
+US tax obligations (IMPORTANT)

 Key points:

-- Annual filing requirement remains
+- Annual federal return remains required

-Recommendation: Consult an international tax specialist before moving.
-Cost: €300-€800 but worth it to avoid problems.
-Many Americans owe nothing due to Foreign Earned Income Exclusion and Foreign Tax Credit, but you must still file.
+Recommendation: Consult an international tax specialist with US-Ireland expertise before moving.
+Cost: €400–€1,000+ but it pays back the first time you avoid a PFIC mistake or use the FEIE/FTC correctly.
+Many Americans owe nothing federally due to FEIE + FTC, but you must still file.

 Shipping and moving your belongings